FUNDED ORGANIZATIONS

 Asia Pacific Cultural Center is a center for cultural exchange - providing programs and services that promote, honor, and celebrate the Asia Pacific people, representing 47 different countries.

-Barefoot Collective is a community-based organization dedicated to creating opportunities for dance and related arts in the Greater Tacoma Area.
+Barefoot Collective is a community-based organization dedicated to creating opportunities for dance and related arts in the greater Tacoma area.
 Their goal is to foster a creative community through service projects, creative connections, and a collaborative spirit.

 The Buffalo Soldiers Museum is about courage, bravery, dedication, and loyalty to this country.
 Their military history and contributions are a story of inspiration.
 These men persevered in adverse conditions to prove their love and loyalty to this nation.

-Capoeira Vida is dedicated to providing equitable access to empowering Capoeira Angola teachings in Tacoma for art, culture and vitality, focusing on under-resourced and under-represented youth and families.
+Capoeira Vida is dedicated to providing equitable access to empowering Capoeira Angola teachings in Tacoma for art, culture, and vitality, focusing on under-resourced and under-represented youth and families.

-CRPF is a non-profit organization that advances civic harmony by way of the Tacoma Chinese Garden & Reconciliation Park on Schuster Parkway in Old Town along Commencement Bay.
+Chinese Reconciliation Project Foundation is a non-profit organization that advances civic harmony by way of the Tacoma Chinese Garden & Reconciliation Park on Schuster Parkway in Old Town along Commencement Bay.

 Das Biest Performance Project’s mission is to support queer and disabled dancers in creating accessible space to work in dance professionally.
-Their work focuses on the Weird and Wonderful aspects of folklore, queerness and disability.
+Their work focuses on the weird and wonderful aspects of folklore, queerness, and disability.

 The Foss Waterway Seaport is Puget Sound’s maritime heritage education and event center where families, groups, and communities come to discover, explore, learn, and play.